jclouds/jclouds-examples/compute-basics/README.md

     java -jar target/compute-basics-jar-with-dependencies.jar provider identity credential mygroup exec "echo hello"

+To run a script file in all nodes of the group *mygroup*

+    java -jar target/compute-basics-jar-with-dependencies.jar provider identity credential mygroup run /path/to/script-file

 To destroy all nodes of the group *mygroup*:

     java -jar target/compute-basics-jar-with-dependencies.jar provider identity credential mygroup destroy

+To list the nodes:  *groupname* parameter is not used

+    java -jar target/compute-basics-jar-with-dependencies.jar provider identity credential mygroup listnodes

+To list the images:  *groupname* parameter is not used

+    java -jar target/compute-basics-jar-with-dependencies.jar provider identity credential mygroup listimages

 ### Amazon EC2